 Tags: African American Intercultural Congregational Support, black millennials, black millennials and the church forum, Brianna Attey Mouanjo, joy williams, malik murphy, rev. michael moore, sarah bridges, young adult volunteer

-Ministries: Gender & Racial Justice, Racial Equity & Women’s Intercultural Ministries, African American Intercultural Congregational Support, Intercultural Ministries and Support for Congregations of Color, Young Adult Volunteers
+Ministries: Gender, Racial and Intercultural Justice, Racial Equity & Women’s Intercultural Ministries, African American Intercultural Congregational Support, Intercultural Ministries and Support for Congregations of Color, Young Adult Volunteers